daniel-rusu/pods4k/immutable-arrays/README.md

 </details>

 <details>
-<summary>Faster & more efficient operations</summary>
+<summary>✅ Optimized Performance – Operations run faster and use less memory</summary>

-Regular arrays are chosen for memory or performance reasons, however most operations on regular arrays produce lists so they lose these benefits while also incurring extra overhead from auto-boxing the values:
+Regular arrays are often used for memory and performance benefits, but many operations produce lists, negating those benefits and adding auto-boxing overhead.

 ```kotlin
 val weights = doubleArrayOf(1.5, 3.0, 10.2, 15.7, 2.0)